duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 ### Workload Size

-We test only the middle 5GB dataset size for the workloads mentioned thus far, primarily because some import and export operations to external formats like Pandas must fit in memory (and we used a Macbook Pro M1 with only 16GB of RAM).
+We test only the middle 5GB dataset size for the workloads mentioned thus far, primarily because some import and export operations to external formats like Pandas must fit in memory (and we used a MacBook Pro M1 with only 16GB of RAM).
 Additionally, running the tests for 3 year's of DuckDB versions was time-intensive even at that scale, due to the performance of older versions.

 ### Scale Tests